cloudfoundation-community/cloudfoundation.org/docs/understanding-cloud-foundation/approaches-to-building-a-cloud-foundation.md

 - Gaps in Cloud Foundation capabilities due to "blind spots" in pillars owned by different stakeholders

-- Increased complexity in the solution architectures due to evolutionary introduction of "point-to-point" or "process-to-process" interfaces as pillars try to individually implement building blocks.
+- Increased complexity in the solution architectures due to evolutionary introduction of "point-to-point" or "process-to-process" interfaces as pillars try to individually implement capabilities.

 - Increased cost for building and operating the cloud foundation due to the increased complexity.